 Australian Banks are classified as some of the strongest banking institutions in the world.
-It would be no surprise to readers that we would recommend that any half decent portfolio should incorporate exposure with the banks.
-They pay high dividends, are fundamentally sound and as we have recently experienced, were able to ride through the worst financial crisis the world has experienced since the Great Depression of 1929.
+Although it would be no surprise to readers that we would recommend it.
+That any half decent portfolio should incorporate exposure with the banks.
+They pay high dividends, are fundamentally sound.
+And as we have recently experienced.
+Were able to ride through the worst financial crisis.
+The world has experienced since the Great Depression of 1929.

-However, and this is a big ‘however’, the outlook for the Banking sector is not one of growth potential.
-This sector will experience limited growth heading into 2012 even though leading companies will maintain strong earnings.
+However, and this is a big ‘however, the outlook for the Banking sector is not one of growth potential.
+Likewise this sector will experience limited growth heading into 2012.
+Even though leading companies will maintain strong earnings.
 The impact for investors is that we recommend an “Underweight” exposure to the Banks.

 The 4 leading Banking companies, referred to as the “Big 4”, represent approximately 20% of the S&P ASX200 index.
-This has a direct impact to any investor who has a heavy weighting of these Blue Chip stocks in their investment portfolio.
-At the same time, institutions must include sizable positioning of these companies in their portfolios.
+This has a direct impact on any investor, Who has a heavy weighting, of these Blue Chip stocks in their investment portfolio?
+At the same time, institutions must include the sizable positioning of these companies in their portfolios.

 Big 4 Dividends

 |CBA||$1.32||5.9%||14th Feb 2011|

 |NAB||$0.78||6.4%||12th Nov 2010|